Terry Raymond: Storylines

 Later in the year, Terry is re-admitted to hospital.
 Fearing that he is dying, Tiffany relents and visits him.
 Before they know it, Tiffany and Simon are in charge of Terry's recovery and he persuades Tiffany to let him to stay in Walford with her, much to Grant's anger.
 Here, he begins a romance with fellow divorcée Irene Hills (Roberta Taylor), whom he had flirted with on his previous visit.
 Terry soon moves in with Irene and her children, making things difficult for Simon, who is dating Irene's son, Tony Hills (Mark Homer).
 In 1998, Terry and Irene plan to marry but the ceremony is interrupted when Terry's wife, Louise (Carol Harrison), gate-crashes it, declaring that she and Terry are still married.
 Terry had been refusing to divorce Louise as he didn't want to give her half his assets in the settlement.
 Irene is furious but Terry wins her round and they go on their honeymoon anyway, just not as man and wife.
 Later, Terry buys the local grocery store, 'The First Til Last', from Neelam Kapoor (Jamila Massey) and runs it with Irene.
-However, Terry's early spell as owner is beset with problems; particularly the sale of adult magazines which provoke the ire of the community.
+However, Terry's early spell as owner is beset with problems, particularly the sale of adult magazines, which provokes the ire of the community.

 Terry and Irene remain happy for a while.
 Terry gives up alcohol and even manages to patch things up with his children.
 However, Terry is devastated when Tiffany is killed whilst trying to reclaim her daughter from Grant.
 Terry blames Grant for her death and hates him for his maltreatment of her whilst she was alive.
 However, he has to control his rage if he wants access to his granddaughter, Courtney.
 Terry eventually does divorce Louise and goes on to marry Irene at a registry office in January 1999.
 However, married life doesn't prove to be plain sailing, with Terry often squandering the business' profits on mundane ventures and gambling and Irene soon tires of Terry's incapability to understand her.
 Around this time, Troy Harvey (Jamie Jarvis), a college friend of Tony's, lodges at the Raymonds'.
 Troy has a penchant for older women and it isn't long before he and Irene begin an affair.
 Terry finds out on Christmas Day 1999 and throws Troy out, leaving Irene to think Troy had left of his own accord.
 He forgives Irene, but she is never really satisfied in their marriage after her dalliance with Troy.
 In 2000, Terry takes Irene on holiday to Spain but her unhappiness is only magnified away from Walford and Terry gives her an ultimatum; she can return to Walford and grow old with him or leave right there and then.
 Irene chooses the latter and leaves Terry to return to Walford a broken man.